saebekassebil/teoria/README.md

 *dontShow* - If set to `true` the octave will not be included in the returned string.

+### teoria.note.toMIDI()
+ - Returns a number ranging from 0-127 representing a MIDI note value

 ## TeoriaChord(root, chord)
  - A chord class with a lot of functionality to alter and analyze the chord.